friendlyJLee/pmdump/README.md

 adb root
 ```

-Copy pmdump to proper folder. /data folder is a good choice
+2. copy pmdump to proper folder. /data folder is a good choice

 ```bash
 adb push pmdump /data/pmdump
 ```

-Find the processid of the process that you want to dump using DDMS or ps command
+3. find the processid of the process that you want to dump using DDMS or ps command

 ```bash
 adb shell ps
 ```

-Dump memory and copy it to the host
+4. dump memory and copy it to the host

 ```bash
 adb shell